LifeScopeLabs/lifescope-app/setup/04-production-build.md

 Next, you'll need to make CNAMEs with your domain registrar from 'app', 'api', and any other lifescope services you're setting up (embed, xr, nxr) to the external IP.

-### Run API Kustomize script
+#### Run API Kustomize script

-*Before running this, make sure that you have the production.json file from the config folder in lifescope-kubernetes/lifescope-app/overlays/production
+*Before running this, make sure that you have the dev.json file from the config folder in lifescope-kubernetes/lifescope-app/base and the production.json file from the config folder in lifescope-kubernetes/lifescope-app/overlays/production dev.json won't be used, but due to a deficiency in Kustomize as of writing this it's impossible to tell it to ignore the base instruction of secretizing dev.json.*
-(or dev.json in lifescope-kubernetes/lifescope-app/base if you're setting up a staging environment)*

 From the top level of the lifescope-kubernetes repo, run ```kubectl apply -k lifescope-app/overlays/production```.

-If this ran properly, you should be able to go to api.<domain>/gql-p and see the GraphQL Playground running.
+If this ran properly, you should be able to go to app.<domain>.io and see a page asking whether you want to sign up or log in.

 # Build and run in AWS Elastic Beanstalk (Deprecated)
 The LifeScope API can be bundled and run via AWS Elastic Beanstalk.
-NOTE: This was last successfully tested and run in version 3.5.3 of the API.
+NOTE: This was last successfully tested and run in version 3.5.3 of the App.
 Version 4.0.0 switched to using Node 12 with its --experimental-modules support for ES6 imports, as well as switching to running it in production using Kubernetes.
 Some additional work may be needed to make the current iteration of the code work in this environment.